 - Structured and therapeutic communities – some addicts require long-term structure to replace a life of imbalance and erratic behavior.
 Long-term drug treatment centers provide the structure of extended periods of time, and each patient is regaining his or her control over life within the therapeutic surroundings.

 - Specifically tailored for certain demographics of people – long-term drug and alcohol treatment is more apt to offering precise rehabilitation services for addicts.
-For example, pregnant women, programs, faith-based treatment, and holistic rehab are some of the specific services offered at long-term treatment centers.
+For example, pregnant women, dual diagnosis programs, faith-based treatment, and holistic rehab are some of the specific services offered at long-term treatment centers.

 The treatment process within a long-term program in British Columbia will start with detox; this can be either a medical detox or a traditional detox.
 Medical detox will be for an addict who cannot safely taper off the drugs they are taking without the assistance of other drugs and medical personnel.
 A conventional detox is a period where a patient is monitored while they are going through fewer severe withdrawals, and do not require intensive care and support.
 Once detox is complete, which can take upwards of a week or more, depending upon the severity of the addiction; the patient will transition into the therapy offered at a long-term drug rehab center.